Marie Stubbs

-Marie, Lady Stubbs, DSG (born 1939) is a British educator and academic, mostly known for being the headmistress who reformed St George's Roman Catholic Secondary School, in Maida Vale, London.
+Marie, Lady Stubbs, DSG (born 1939) is a British educator and academic, mostly known for being the headmistress who held headship at The Douay Martyrs School in Ickenham, and then reformed St George's Roman Catholic Secondary School, in Maida Vale, London.

 Career in education

 Early career

 Marie Margaret Stubbs was born in Glasgow, and became head teacher at Douay Martyrs School in Ickenham.
 She was also responsible for the running of secure unit for girls in South London.

 Headmistress of St George's

-The school had been put on "special measures" by OFSTED, meaning that it was considered to be well below standard and subject to regular inspection.
+The school had been put on "special measures" by Ofsted, meaning that it was considered to be well below standard and subject to regular inspection.
 The students had serious behavioural problems and there was low morale among the staff, due in part to the murder of a previous headmaster, Philip Lawrence, who was stabbed to death when intervening in a fight at the school gates.

-A new headteacher, Margaret Ryan was appointed and later resigned.
+A new headteacher, Margaret Ryan, was appointed and later resigned.
 As a result, Lady Stubbs was asked to leave retirement and given a contract of seventeen months to reform the school or it would face closure.
 Seventeen months after her appointment as headmistress, the school was taken off special measures, once believed to be impossible by some and was no longer considered to be failing.

 In regards to Stubbs' term, Paul McGuire of the South China Morning Post wrote "there is little doubt that the single-minded determination of [Stubbs] [...] had a fundamental impact on the school's improvement."
 McGuire stated that "tension and controversy", with "some of it acted out in the national press" had occurred during Stubbs' term.